Total Law

 • Public health managers

-• Applicants must have enough personal savings to sustain them for the term of their visa without relying on public funds.
+Applicants must also have enough personal savings to sustain them for the term of their visa without relying on public funds and have a job offer from a qualified UK employer/sponsor.

-Applicants for the health and care worker visa must hold a CoS, or Certificate of Sponsorship, issued by a qualified employer.
+Applicants for the health and care worker visa must hold a Certificate of Sponsorship (CoS) issued by a qualified employer.

 This is an electronic record that shows you are sponsored by a qualifying UK employer to do your job.
 Your CoS should provide details that prove you meet the requirements for the health and care worker visa.
 Your employer may have to provide additional information, such as proof of contract with the NHS.